-Our starting point was data generated by EV points implemented via the Go Ultra Low City Scheme (GULCS) and TfL, accounting for approximately half of London’s EV infrastructure.
+Our starting point was data generated by EV points implemented via the TfL Electric Vehicle Charging Infrastructure Framework, the Go Ultra Low Cities Scheme (GULCS), accounting for approximately two thirds of London’s EV infrastructure.
 Dynamic EV charge point usage data, as well as location, was already provided by GULCS charge point operators but there were two main barriers to a transparent pan-London picture:

 - Varying data quality and different datasets provided by operators made pan-London analysis a time-consuming process; and

 - Differing mechanisms used for providing data by different operators meant that analysis was largely a manual process, involving the combining of multiple spreadsheets every quarter.

 What we did to fix the above was to implement some of the measures LOTI has advocated for making pan-London data sharing frictionless.
 Specifically, we focused on using the London Datastore as a central point for sharing all EV charge point data and developing common data and API standards to automate and improve this process.
 Those standards are a working draft, which we recommend all boroughs review and incorporate into their future procurements).